 Supplements to avoid during pregnancy include:

-- Vitamin E and A can occur naturally in some foods and are part of a healthy diet, but taking additional supplements can potentially cause pregnancy complications.
+Vitamin E and A can occur naturally in some foods and are needed for a healthy pregnancy, but when taken in excess, additional supplements can potentially cause pregnancy complications.

 Other medications can also be limited with probiotics, so speak with your doctor if you’re taking antibiotics or antifungal meds and you want to see if probiotics could work for you.

 *It’s always best to speak with your doctor about supplements, particularly if you’re pregnant, trying to conceive, or breastfeeding.